RageAgainstThePixel/OpenAI-DotNet/README.md

 ORGANIZATION=org-yourOrganizationId
 ```

-You can also load the configuration file directly with known path by calling static methods in Authentication:
+You can also load the configuration file directly with known path by calling static methods in `OpenAIAuthentication`:

-- Loads the default .openai config in the current executing directory
+- Loads the default `.openai` config in the specified directory:

 ```csharp
 var api = new OpenAIClient(OpenAIAuthentication.LoadFromDirectory("path/to/your/directory"));
 ```

 - Loads the configuration file from a specific path.
-File does not need to be named `.openai` as long as it conforms to the json format.
+File does not need to be named `.openai` as long as it conforms to the json format:

 ```csharp
 var api = new OpenAIClient(OpenAIAuthentication.LoadFromPath("path/to/your/file.json"));;